API Keys

 User keys are associated with a single user account, and they have access to the same resources and operations as that user.

-You must provide a human-readable Name, which allows you to track why each key was generated.
-You may also include a Valid through expiration date.
+When you create a new site key, you must provide a human-readable name, which allows you to track why each key was generated.
+You may also include an expiration date.

-You must provide a human-readable Name, which allows you to track why each key was generated.
-You may also include a Valid through expiration date.
+User API Keys must be associated with a user, so you must provide the user ID.
+You must also provide a human-readable name, which allows you to track why each key was generated.
+You may also include an expiration date.

-When an API Key is first created, a popup is displayed that contains the key - this is the only opportunity to view the value of that API Key.
+When the key is first created, you will have access to the key value.
 You cannot access the value of an existing API Key.
 This is a standard security precaution that most platforms take to maintain the secrecy of important credentials.

 If you have lost the contents of your key somehow, you will need to delete the existing API Key entry and create a new one.